dh-trier/wlv/wlv-docs.md

 @{elementname}Norm or @{elementname}Type

-@ref: For a reference to an authority such as GND, Geonames or Wikidata
+@ref: For a reference to an authority such as GND, Geonames, Wikidata or a Wikipedia page.

+@url: For a reference to a website about or by the instance mentioned.

 @fontType: { "Antiqua-Sans" | "Antiqua-Serif" | "Fraktur" | "Cursive" }